Pradipta-Sundar-Sahoo/SARCATHON/README.md

 ## WHAT ELSE I HAVE TRIED?
 - Tried with pinecone (fetching time was more)
-- Tried Agentic Frameworks ( Takes lot of tokens, but no such improvements)
+- Tried Agentic Frameworks ( Takes a lot of tokens and latency is high, but no such improvements)
-- Gave **multi-modal input** (found it useless for FAQ system)
+- Gave **multi-modal input** i.e speech (found it useless for FAQ system)
 - Can do multilingual.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.